frnsys/cartog/readme.md

 - `defineHarvester(name, fn, time)`: sets a function `fn` to be called every `time` seconds.
 The function is expected to return a number, which is used to modify the resource named `name`.
 - `every(ms, fn)`: call the function `fn` every `ms` milliseconds.
 - `schedule(ms, fn)`: call the function `fn` once in `ms` milliseconds.
-- `tryBuy(thingClass, fn)`: most useful for buttons for buying things(see below).
-Will try to buy the thing if the player can afford it; if not, it will tell them they can't afford it and how much it costs.
-An optional function `fn` can be passed, which is called if the thing is successfully bought.
+- `tryBuy(itemClass, fn)`: most useful for buttons for buying items (see below).
+Will try to buy the item if the player can afford it; if not, it will tell them they can't afford it and how much it costs.
+An optional function `fn` can be passed, which is called if the item is successfully bought.

 # UI

 The main UI elements are `Menu`, `Modal`, and `Button`. `Menu` and `Modal` are similar, and more or less function as ways of grouping `Button`s together.

-The `Menu` class is well-suited for, well, menus, such as those players can buy things from:
+The `Menu` class is well-suited for, well, menus, such as those players can buy items from:

 ```
 let menu = new Menu('Farm Mall', [